App version: 0.1.0

 Alternatives to Personal Loans

 There are several alternatives to personal loans that you may want to consider if you are denied for a loan.
-They include such options as:
+They include:

 • Credit cards.
 You could use a credit card to cover your expenses — if you have a card or you can qualify to get one.
 They are easy and convenient to use.
 Just keep in mind that credit cards have high interest rates.
 Unless you can pay off the full balance by the end of the billing period, you could end up paying a large amount in interest over time.

 • Car title loan.
-This is a type of short-term loan that uses your car as collateral.
+A car title loan is a type of short-term loan that uses your car as collateral.
 To qualify, you will need the car title to prove that you own the vehicle.
 But be aware that these loans typically have high interest rates and fees.
 Plus, you could lose your car if you can’t repay the loan.

 The Takeaway